-London local governments Children's Services have a core role in supporting young people and ensuring they can thrive throughout life.
-Across London, boroughs have been undertaking proactive work to improve outcomes for young people from different ethnic backgrounds - this includes an active role in tackling racial inequality.
-In addition to work of individual borough services, the London Innovation and Improvement Alliance (ALDCS's sector-led improvement partnership) have a dedicated disproportionality and anti-racism workstream which attempts to collate good practice across London.
-Examples of positive action includes:

-Establishing Youth Justice disproportionality sub-regional working groups, led by Directors of Children's Services, dedicated to reducing racial disparities for 'BAME' young people, particularly those from Black communities.
-The first of these groups have
+- 26. London local government's Children's Services have a core role in supporting young people and ensuring they can thrive throughout life.
+Across London, boroughs have been undertaking proactive work to improve outcomes for young people from different ethnic backgrounds this includes an active role in tackling racial inequality.
+In addition to work of individual borough services, the London Innovation and Improvement Alliance (ALDCS's sector-led improvement partnership) has a dedicated disproportionality and anti-racism workstream which attempts to collate good practice across London.
+Examples of positive action includes: - Establishing Youth Justice disproportionality sub-regional working groups, led by Directors of Children's Services, dedicated to reducing racial disparities for 'BAME' young people, particularly those from Black communities.
+The first of these groups have been established in North Central London with other sub-regions expected to follow and develop their own networks. - Directors of Children's Services have been working with the YJB on a proposed alternative to custody provision in the London Accommodation Pathfinder project.
+Children from London are over-represented in the secure estate and 80% of those receiving a remand or custodial sentence are from 'BAME' backgrounds.
+The proposed provision will comprise four houses across London providing for twenty places which will be a direct alternative to custody.
+The Pathfinder will test

-&lt;sup>7 Raising the Achievement of Boys of Black Caribbean Heritage in Brent Schools (see agenda item 6)
+7 Raising the Achievement of Boys of Black Caribbean Heritage in Brent Schools (see agenda item 6)

-&lt;sup>8 Educational outcomes for BAME children and young people in Lewisham schools (see agenda item 6)
+8 Educational outcomes for BAME children and young people in Lewisham schools (see agenda item 6)

-&lt;sup>9 Hackney: Improving outcomes for young black men
+9 Hackney: Improving outcomes for young black men